Corey Bailey

 A LITTLE ABOUT SOUND

-A basic understanding of how sound gets transmitted through the atmosphere
+a basic understanding of how sound gets transmitted through the atmosphere

-and subsequently heard by us mortals is useful.
+and subsequently heard by humans is useful.

 Here is a somewhat oversimplified explanation:

-pressure wave and subsequent low pressure wave constitutes a cycle.
+high pressure wave and subsequent low pressure wave constitutes a cycle.

 If a person is whistling a Concert Pitch ‘A’ note, they are creating 440 cycles per